Underdisc/GeezerCounter/readme.md

-Keep track of an user's entire vocabulary.
+Keep track of a user's entire vocabulary.